-The concept of demand: meaning.
+The concept of demand: meaning, types of demand.
 A demand function to be specified incorporating the determinants of demand.
 Diagrams should be used in explaining the Law of Demand, reasons for downward slope of demand curve, its derivation using demand schedule.
 Derivation of market demand curve from individual demand curve.

-(a) Cardinal Utility Analysis: meaning of utility, marginal utility, total utility. relationship of TU and MU, Law of Diminishing Marginal Utility (schedule and diagram, Only assumptions to be taught, criticisms not required).
-Consumer's equilibrium - one commodity (schedule and diagram), Law of Equimarginal Utility (statement, schedule) and conditions of equilibrium using consumer's marginal utility; (b)Ordinal Utility Analysis: Indifference Curve - its meaning and properties (including MRS and DMRS), indifference map, consumer's budget line, Consumer's equilibrium - condition (to be explained with the help of a diagram).
+(a) Cardinal Utility Analysis: meaning of total utility, marginal utility, utility. relationship of TU and MU, Law of Diminishing Marginal Utility (schedule and diagram, Only assumptions to be taught, criticisms not required).
+Consumer's equilibrium - one commodity (schedule and diagram), Law of Equimarginal Utility (statement, schedule) and conditions of consumer's equilibrium using marginal utility; (b) Ordinal Utility Analysis: Indifference Curve - its meaning and properties (including MRS and DMRS), indifference map, consumer's budget line, Consumer's equilibrium - condition (to be explained with the help of a diagram).